Laze-Project-Team/LazeNext/docs/en/tutorial/basic.md

 ## string

-`""` is a double quotation mark, and the part enclosed by two double quotation marks is called a "string". `""` can also represent a string, but with `'"` (single quotation marks), it is not a "string" but a "character".
+`""` is a double quotation mark, and the part enclosed by two double quotation marks is called a "string". `''` (single quotation marks), it is not a "string" but a "character".
 See [character](/func/char) and [stirng](/func/string) for more information here.

 ## Semicolon